Trenton, Florida: 2018 Shooting

 On Thursday, April 19, 2018, two Gilchrist County Sheriff's deputies were attacked and slain by a lone gunman while on duty, eating lunch at a local restaurant.
-The two deputies were identified by Sheriff Bobby Schultz as Sgt.
-Noel Ramirez and Deputy Taylor Lindsey.
+The two deputies were identified by Sheriff Bobby Schultz as Sergeant Noel Ramirez and Deputy Taylor Lindsey.
 The killer, identified as Gilchrist County resident John Hubert Highnote, was found outside the restaurant in his vehicle, where he had committed suicide.
 The investigation into any possible motive was inconclusive.